- Measuring Growth

 - Their scores are outliers

+Some of these exclusion rules might not apply to all subjects.
 Statistical Models and Business Rules describes various conditions that can cause a student to be excluded from the analysis.

 Teachers who have a Teacher Value-Added report in the selected subject, grade, or course in the most recent year have access to this report.